ximinggao/axon-springcloud-kafka/README.md

 # axon-springcloud-kafka
 Event-Sourcing demo project using Axon Framework.

-Use JPA as event storage engine, and Kafka to distribute events.
+Use JPA as event storage engine, Spring Cloud to distribute commands and Kafka to distribute events.